A traditional inter-island transport, sail only, in our anchorage in Damar, Indonesia

 Makassar

 Budi and I ride his motorcycle to pick up our completed passports, and my eyes get a good dust and smog burn.
-There are a few simple rules to driving in Indonesia and nobody follows them.
-In Indonesia, especially the larger, denser traffic areas, it seems the general rule is to win.
-The horn plays an important role when borrowing part of a lane from oncoming traffic, and is always politely acknowledged by horns of the oncoming traffic.
-Most amazing about the driving in Indonesia is that nobody really cares what the other guy does.
+There are a few simple rules to driving in Indonesia, but nobody follows them.
+It seems the general rule is to win.
+The horn plays an important role when borrowing part of a lane from oncoming traffic and is always politely acknowledged by horns of the oncoming traffic.
+Most amazing is that nobody cares what the other guy does.
 I read somewhere that Indonesian driving is like a school of fish.
 No fish swim in a straight line, but they don’t bump into each other either; every fish moves to let the other fish move.
-There’s no frustration, just a bunch of people with smiles or dust masks on their faces, enjoying their rides.
-Road rage would be a difficult concept to explain here.
+There’s no frustration, just a bunch of people with smiles or dust masks on their faces enjoying the ride. (page 112)

 Amanda learning weaving in Saumlaki